mehulsv/Zepto-E-commerce-SQL-Data-Analyst-Portfolio-Project/README.md

 Import the dataset (convert to UTF-8 if necessary)

-Follow along with the YouTube video for full walkthrough. 👨‍💼

 📜 License
 MIT — feel free to fork, star, and use in your portfolio.

-Quick SQL tips, data memes, and behind-the-scenes content 💼 LinkedIn: Amlan Mohanty

-Let’s connect professionally and grow your data career 💡 Thanks for checking out the project!
-Your support means a lot — feel free to star ⭐ this repo or share it with someone learning SQL.🚀